No-Ja-Wennn/gmap-ai/README.md

 # GMAP-AI project
-- Developed by with 7 member: Quyen, Truong, Van, Tu, Tien, Dat, Phuc.
+- Developed by with 7 members: Quyen, Truong, Van, Tu, Tien, Dat, Phuc.
 - This project used Django for Back-end, Reactjs for Front-end and Mongodb database.
 - Algorithm: **hill-climbing search**.